2 Kings 5

 2 Kings 5:1-3The Little Maid's Word

 Unnamed and enslaved, the little maid has no authority, no standing.
 She is the spoil of war, a captive taken by force.
 Yet it is her word that sets the whole narrative in motion.
-She speaks not with power or persuasion, but with simple knowledge: there is a prophet in Samaria who can heal.
+She speaks with simple knowledge: there is a prophet in Samaria who can heal.
 Her witness is an act of faith - she speaks to her mistress, a woman who might have ignored her.
 She speaks across every barrier of class and nation.
 And her word reaches the one who has the power to respond.

 2 Kings 5:4-7The King's Panic

 Naaman does not come empty-handed.
 Ten talents of silver, six thousand pieces of gold, ten changes of raiment - a king's ransom of wealth, a display of gratitude before any service is rendered.
 Naaman believes that healing, like everything else in his world, is a transaction.
 Money can buy anything.
 Power can unlock any door.
 He brings the full weight of his wealth to bear.
-The thought that healing might not come this way - that it might come through obedience rather than wealth - has not yet occurred to him.
+The thought that healing would come through obedience, free of charge, has not yet occurred to him.

 2 Kings 5:8-12The Prophet's Simple Word

-8But when Elisha the man of God heard that the king of Israel had rent his clothes, he sent to the king, saying, Wherefore hast thou rent thy clothes? let him come now to me, and he shall know that there is a prophet in Israel.
+8And it was so, when Elisha the man of God had heard that the king of Israel had rent his clothes, that he sent to the king, saying, Wherefore hast thou rent thy clothes? let him come now to me, and he shall know that there is a prophet in Israel.
 9So Naaman came with his horses and with his chariot, and stood at the door of the house of Elisha.
 10And Elisha sent a messenger unto him, saying, Go and wash in Jordan seven times, and thy flesh shall come again to thee, and thou shalt be clean.
-11But Naaman was wroth, and went away, and said, Behold, I thought, He will surely come out to me, and stand, and call on the name of the Lord his God, and strike his hand over the place, and recover the leper.
+11But Naaman was wroth, and went away, and said, Behold, I thought, He will surely come out to me, and stand, and call on the name of the LORD his God, and strike his hand over the place, and recover the leper.
 12Are not Abana and Pharpar, rivers of Damascus, better than all the waters of Israel? may I not wash in them, and be clean?
-Turned he and went away in a rage.
+So he turned and went away in a rage.

 Elisha does not go out to meet Naaman in person.
 He sends a messenger with a word.
 The word is direct, simple, and entirely unseemly by Naaman's understanding: go wash in the Jordan seven times.
 There is no ceremony, no dramatic gesture, no calling upon the name of the Lord with hand uplifted.
 There is only a command to go to a river - a dirty river, at that - and wash.